totalspectrum/spin2cpp/Spin2cpp.md

 COMMAND LINE USAGE
 ==================

-fastspin
+flexspin
 --------

-fastspin is a simple interface to the SPIN -> PASM converter.
+flexspin is a simple interface to the SPIN -> PASM converter.
 It acts very much like openspin, including mimicking its console output, so that it can easily be used in IDEs in place of openspin.
 The basic usage is
 ```
-    fastspin file.spin
+    flexspin file.spin
 ```
 which will produce `file.binary`, an executable which may be downloaded to the Propeller.
-There are various options, use `fastspin -h` to see them all.
+There are various options, use `flexspin -h` to see them all.
 Probably the most significant is `-2` to compile a Propeller 2
 executable:
 ```
-   fastspin -2 file.spin
+   flexspin -2 file.spin
 ```
 produces a `file.binary` which can be run on a Prop2 FPGA.

-As an alternative, fastspin can also mimic the bstc command line compiler, if it is named something that starts with the letters "bstc" (e.g. "bstc.fastspin").
+As an alternative, flexspin can also mimic the bstc command line compiler, if it is named something that starts with the letters "bstc" (e.g. "bstc.flexspin").

 spin2cpp
 --------